Pediatric Behavioral Health & Psychology

 Unique to many psychology services in medical settings, the Center is administratively housed within Cleveland Clinic Children’s.
 Our offices are located across the region, on the main hospital campus, Cleveland Clinic Children’s Hospital for Rehabilitation campus, and at the regional family health centers.
 Our staff work closely with the general pediatricians and pediatric subspecialists of Cleveland Clinic Children’s, and the fellow typically gains a great deal of experience working closely and collaboratively with these physicians.

-All requirements for the doctoral degree, including internship and successful dissertation defense, must be completed prior to the start of the fellowship on September 1.
+All requirements for the doctoral degree, including internship and successful dissertation defense, must be completed prior to the start of the fellowship.
+For the 2017/2018 Fellowship year, we are offering either a July or September start date, depending on completion date of internship training.

 Applicants must have a PhD or PsyD from an APA-accredited psychology doctoral program.